tv42/troops/README.rst

 solves the problem of concurrent edits for us.

-To make things more concrete: say you have a virtual machine with a base Ubuntu install, a user who can log in with SSH keys, with ``sudo`` access.
+To make things more concrete: say you have a virtual machine with a base Ubuntu install, and a user who can log in with SSH keys, with ``sudo`` access.
 Let's call it ``ubuntu@shellbox-1.example.com``.

 Install ``troops`` on ``shellbox-1`` (TODO details, but it's just the